patricklafrance/wmfnext-shell/README.md

 To start using routes provided by modules we'll have to make a few changes to the host application first.

-👉 We'll start by adding [React Router](https://reactrouter.com/) to the `<App />` component first.
-Any version greater than `6.4` will do as long as the new [createBrowserRouter](https://reactrouter.com/en/main/routers/create-browser-router) router is available.
+👉 We'll start by adding [React Router](https://reactrouter.com/) to the `<App />` component.
+Any version greater than `6.4` will do as long as the new [createBrowserRouter](https://reactrouter.com/en/main/routers/create-browser-router) function is available.

 ```tsx
 // host - App.tsx